I started cooking with whole foods about 25 years ago, and my process of becoming whole continues on a daily basis with the choices I make.

 Prepare the chickpeas for cooking

 - Soak the dry chickpeas for at least 6 hours, or overnight.
-If you don’t have time, use one of the quick soak methods described above.
+If you don’t have time, use one of the quick soak methods described in the post above.

 - Drain off the soaking water and rinse the beans three times with cold water.
 Rinsing helps to remove the water-soluble gas-producing sugars stored in the beans, making the beans more digestible.

-- Use one of the following two methods to cook the beans.
+- Use one of the following three methods to cook the beans.
 The first method uses a saucepan.
-The second method uses a pressure cooker.
+The second method uses a stovetop (jiggle top) pressure cooker.
+The third method is the INSTANT POT.

 1. Saucepan method for cooking chickpeas (cook time: 2 hours)

-- Place the soaked and drained chickpeas into a saucepan along with 4 cups of cold water and a pinch of salt.
+- Place the soaked and drained chickpeas into a saucepan along with 3 cups of cold water and a pinch of salt.
 Bring to a boil, then reduce heat and simmer, half covered, for 2 hours, or until the beans are fully cooked.
-Add more water if necessary.
+Add more water if necessary to keep the beans covered with water.
 Check for doneness by slicing a chickpea in half.
 The center should be soft, and the same color throughout.

-2. Pressure cooker method for cooking chickpeas (cook time: 40 minutes)
+2. Stovetop pressure cooker method for cooking chickpeas (cook time: 40 minutes)

-- Place the drained chickpeas into a pressure cooker along with 3 cups of cold water and a pinch of salt.
-Cover, and turn up to high heat.
-Once the pressure cooker reaches high pressure, adjust the heat down and cook under high pressure for 15 minutes.
+- Place the drained chickpeas into a pressure cooker along with 2 cups of cold water and a pinch of salt.
+Cover, and turn the heat to high.
+Once the pressure cooker reaches high pressure, adjust the heat down and cook under high pressure for 20 minutes.
 Turn off the heat, and allow the pressure to come down naturally, or for at least 15 minutes.

 - Jiggle the pressure regulator to release any residual pressure and remove the lid safely.
 Check for doneness by slicing a chickpea in half.
 The center should be soft, and the same color throughout.